 We're not expecting Norwegian Cruise Line to pay a dividend over the next 12 months.

-Norwegian Cruise Line Holdings Ltd., together with its subsidiaries, operates as a cruise company in the North America, Europe, the Asia-Pacific, and internationally.
+Norwegian Cruise Line Holdings Ltd. , together with its subsidiaries, operates as a cruise company in the North America, Europe, the Asia-Pacific, and internationally.
 The company operates the Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises brands.
-It offers cruise itineraries ranging from a few days to 180-days calling on various locations, including destinations in Scandinavia, Russia, the Mediterranean, the Greek Isles, Alaska, Canada and New England, India and the rest of Asia, Tahiti and the South Pacific, Australia and New Zealand, Africa, South America, the Panama Canal, the Caribbean, and Harvest Caye.
-As of February 20, 2020, the company had 28 ships with approximately 59,150 berths.
-It distributes its products through retail/travel advisor, international travel advisor, and onboard cruise sales channels, as well as meetings, incentives, and charters.
-The company was founded in 1966 and is headquartered in Miami, Florida.
+It offers itineraries ranging from three days to a 180-days calling on various locations, including destinations in Scandinavia, Russia, the Mediterranean, the Greek Isles, Alaska, Canada and New England, India and the rest of Asia, Tahiti and the South Pacific, Australia and New Zealand, Africa, South America, the Panama Canal, and the Caribbean.
+As of December 31, 2020, the company had 28 ships with approximately 59,150 berths.
+It distributes its products through retail/travel advisor and onboard cruise sales channels, as well as meetings, incentives, and charters.
+The company was founded in 1966 and is based in Miami, Florida.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.